 -Background and Rationale

-Ecological and Biological Importance of P. promelas (Fathead Minnow)

-Discuss the ecological role and relevance of P. promelas as a model organism in behavioral studies.

-The fathead minnow (Pimephales promelas) is an emerging model for studies of anthropogenic effects on behavior (Lavelle and Sorensen 2011; Thunstrom 2017; Vignet and Parrott 2017) which can be bred in captivity and can typically reach maturity at 5 months1.
+Anthropogenic changes to the environment are widespread and now affect all ecosystems on the planet (Bowler et al. 2020).
+The impacts on biodiversity of intentional changes to the environment, like habitat destruction for development, are relatively easy to detect and quantify (Aronson et al. 2014).
+However, we are still learning about the scope and impact on ecosystems of indirect anthropogenic effects such as chemical contamination from agricultural activities or pollution.

 Overview of β-methylamino-L-alanine (BMAA)

 Introduce BMAA, its sources (e.g., cyanobacteria), and general effects.

 Environmental Relevance of BMAA

 Explain the presence of BMAA in aquatic environments and potential behavioral impacts on aquatic life.

 BMAA and its isomers have been detected in waterways (Al-Sammak et al., 2014; Wilitsie et al., 2018; Vo Duy et al., 2019) and bioaccumulated in several taxa (lobsters, Sandhu et al. 2024; humans, Fiore et al. 2020; zooplankton, mussels, oysters, and fishes, Jonasson et al. 2010; plants, Rosen and Hellenas 2008; Regueiro et al. 2017).

 While boldness, aggressiveness, growth, and reproduction can be unaffected by 14 days of exposure to BMAA, altered gene expression indicates long-lasting effects on the brain in mangrove rivulus fish (Kryptolebias marmoratus; Carion et al. 2020).

 Prey capture, predator avoidance, and maximal swimming speed have all been documented to be influenced by early-life exposure to BMAA (Carion et al. 2018; Carion et al. 2020; Lamka et al. 2023).

 - Behavioral and Personality Traits in Fish

+Animal behavior is an important indicator of ecosystem stability and function.
+Changes to the environment, including pollutants and chemical contamination, affect animal populations by first forcing them to adapt their behavior in response to environmental change (Hellou 2011).
+Many behaviors are plastic such that animals can quickly adjust to accommodate changing environmental conditions.
+Even low concentrations of chemical contamination cause behavioral change, but not mortality (i.e., sublethal effects; Saaristo et al. 2018).
+Minor changes in animal behavior are concerning because they can result in disruptions to ecosystem services or lead to trophic cascades (Wong & Candolin 2015).
+For example, pesticides cause sublethal behavioral changes in honeybees to decrease the rate of foraging activity and ability to return to the hive, thus resulting in depressed pollination services (Bortolotti et al. 2003).
+Consequently, one way to evaluate and predict the impact of contamination on the natural environment is to determine the direction and magnitude of changes in animal behavior after exposure (Saaristo et al. 2018).

 Concept of Animal Personality

+Growing evidence suggests significant constraints on behavioral plasticity across taxa (Pennisi 2016).
+In other words, individuals respond surprisingly consistently to different stimuli across time, even if the behavioral response may be maladaptive in a given context (Dall et al. 2012).
+For example, western bluebird males that are more aggressive in territorial defense, are also more aggressive towards their mate and less likely to contribute parental care (Duckworth & Badyaev 2007).
+These consistent individual differences (i.e., personality traits) in a given behavior are widespread within and across species.
+Behavioral plasticity can be further constrained through genetic correlations among personality traits.
+This idea, referred to as a “behavioral syndrome” means that traits have coevolved and should be considered as a unit, rather than individually (Sih et al. 2004; Reale et al. 2007).
+Research is beginning to show pervasive effects of environmental contaminants on animal personality traits.
+However, most studies evaluate the impact of contamination on one behavior in isolation, precluding inferences about the change in behavior in other contexts (Jacquin et al. 2020).